-- Place the sugar, two cups of water, and the orange peels back into the sauce pan on medium heat.
+- Place sugar, two cups of water, and the orange peels back into the pot on medium heat.

-- Keep the peels on the stove until the only thing in the pot is thick caramel and peel - no liquidy syrup.
+- Keep the pot on the stove and hold at that temperature until the sugar is a thick caramel and doesn't resemble a liquid syrup.

 - Prepare a baking sheet lined with parchment paper or a Silpat.

-- Remove the peels from the heat using tongs and place them onto the prepared baking sheet or Silpat.
+- Using tongs, remove the peels from the pot and place onto the prepared baking sheet.

-- Allow to cool and serve as a snack or cut the peels up to use in stollen (coming soon) or panettone.
+- Cool to room temperature and serve as a snack, or cut the peels up to use in stollen or panettone.